jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/install-windows11.md

     <img src="../boot-menu.png" width="320" height="180"/>

 ## Bypass checks
+Windows 11 has specific hardware requirements, including the need for TPM version 2.0 and certain CPU/RAM requirements.
+A "Fujitsu Esprimo E900" does not meet these requirements, but is more than enough for a lab environment, so let's bypass these checks.

 === "Step1"
     Press ++shift++ ++f10++ to open up a command prompt.
 Typ "regedit" and press ++enter++ The registry editor opens.